Samizo-AITL/Samizo-AITL.github.io/portal/en/index.md

 - Design knowledge that preserves **why decisions exist**, not only how to implement them
 - Reusable architectural concepts across **education, PoC, and practical design**

-This is not a tutorial collection.
-It is an archive intended to support **design-level reasoning**.

 ---

 ## 🎯 Intended Audience